Garlic: Cultivation

-Garlic is easy to grow and can be grown year-round in mild climates.
-While sexual propagation of garlic is possible, nearly all of the garlic in cultivation is propagated asexually, by planting individual cloves in the ground.
+Garlic is easy to cultivate and may grow year-round in mild climates.
+While sexual propagation of garlic is possible, nearly all of the garlic in cultivation is propagated asexually by planting individual cloves in the ground.

 In colder climates, cloves are best planted about six weeks before the soil freezes.
 The goal is to have the bulbs produce only roots and no shoots above the ground.

 Harvest is in late spring or early summer.

 Garlic plants can be grown closely together, leaving enough space for the bulbs to mature, and are easily grown in containers of sufficient depth.
 Garlic does well in loose, dry, well-drained soils in sunny locations, and is hardy throughout USDA climate zones 4–9.
 When selecting garlic for planting, it is important to pick large bulbs from which to separate cloves.
 Large cloves, along with proper spacing in the planting bed, will also increase bulb size.
 Garlic plants prefer to grow in a soil with a high organic material content, but are capable of growing in a wide range of soil conditions and pH levels.

 There are different varieties of garlic, most notably split into the subspecies of hardneck garlic and softneck garlic.
 The latitude where the garlic is grown affects the choice of type, as garlic can be day-length sensitive.
 Hardneck garlic is generally grown in cooler climates and produces relatively large cloves, whereas softneck garlic is generally grown closer to the equator and produces small, tightly packed cloves.

 Garlic scapes are removed to focus all the garlic's energy into bulb growth.
 The scapes can be eaten raw or cooked.

-Diseases

-Garlic plants are usually hardy and not affected by many pests or diseases.
-Garlic plants are said to repel rabbits and moles.

-The California Department of Food and Agriculture (CDFA) conducts a certification program to assure freedom from nematode and white rot disease caused by Stromatinia cepivora, two pathogens that can both destroy a crop as well as remain in the soil indefinitely, once introduced.

-Garlic may also suffer from pink root, a typically non-fatal disease that stunts the roots and turns them pink or red; or leek rust.
-The larvae of the leek moth attack garlic by mining into the leaves or bulbs.